JustDevRyan/gerber_to_stl/README.md

    git clone [https://github.com/JustDevRyan/gerber_to_stl.git](https://github.com/JustDevRyan/gerber_to_stl.git)
    cd gerber_to_stl
-   pip install -r requirements.txt
+   pip install -r requirements.txt python setup.py build
+Find the exe in the build folder and run it

 ### Option 4: Setup and run the application with Python
 `gerber_to_stl` **requires Python 3.9 or 3.10**